Eliogarty: Modern times

 When County Tipperary was split into North and South Ridings in 1836, Eliogarty was allocated to the north riding.
 However, the neighbouring barony of Kilnamanagh was split into Upper and Lower half-baronies, being allocated to the north and south ridings respectively.

 The barony's greatest length, from north to south, is 14.5 miles; its greatest breadth is 10.5 miles; its area is 10,681 acres.

 Towns, villages and townlands in the barony

 Civil parishes

 The barony contains some or all the townlands of 21 civil parishes.
-Three parishes (Ballycahill, Templemore, Templetuohy), although fully in North Tipperary, are only partly in the barony and a further parish (Kilcooley) is only partly in North Tipperary, although all that part is in the barony.
-At the north-western corner of the barony, one townland of the civil parish of Kilfithmone, Coolgort, is almost entirely cut off from the rest of the barony, being sandwiched between the baronies of Ikerrin and Kilnamanagh Upper.
-The only part of the barony that borders County Kilkenny (to the east) are the townlands of Killoran and Derryfada (in the parish of Moyne) and that of Derryville (in the parish of Templetuohy).
+Three parishes (Ballycahill, Templemore, Templetuohy), although fully in North Tipperary, are only partly in the barony.
+The parish of Kilcooley is partly in North Tipperary and partly in South Tipperary.
+At the north-western corner of the barony, one townland of the civil parish of Kilfithmone - Coolgort - is almost entirely cut off from the rest of the barony, being sandwiched between the baronies of Ikerrin and Kilnamanagh Upper.
+The only part of the barony that borders County Kilkenny (to the east) are the townlands of Killoran and Derryfada (in the parish of Moyne) and that of Derryville (in the parish of Templetuohy.